aziascreations/CircuitPython-Ebyte-E32/docs/technical_details_lora.rst

 All I know is that is depends on a maximum air-time limit enforced by local RF laws which is defined by the air data rate and some other parameters.

+As of now, you should try different sizes at your desired operating settings in fixed mode to find that limit.

 Here is an excerpt from the `"LoraWAN Regional Parameters RP002-1.0.4"` document: